Eligibility and Apply to graduate

 For students attending the ceremony:

-• For students applying to attend Melbourne ceremonies, confirmation of attendance is now available.
-Please follow the guidance from the Melbourne team to submit your confirmation at your earliest convenience by the deadline.
+• For students applying to attend Melbourne ceremonies, confirmation of attendance is currently unavailable.
+Please keep track of the Melbourne Graduation Ceremony webpage for updated information.

 • Check that your personal details in RMIT's records, including your personal email address, are correct.